mrbandler/mrbandler/README.md

 # Michael Baudler

 Software engineer with a decade of experience building systems from the ground up.
-I've architected game engines, scaled cloud infrastructure, and automated everything that can be automated.
+I've architected games, scaled cloud infrastructure, and automated everything that can be automated.
 My journey spans Unreal and Unity game development, SAP cloud platforms, full-stack web applications, and most recently, diving deep into infrastructure-as-code with NixOS.

 I believe in pragmatic engineering — picking the right tool for the problem, not the hype cycle.
 Whether it's Rust for systems work, TypeScript for rapid iteration, or C++ for performance-critical paths, the language is just the interface.
 What matters is understanding the machine underneath and building composable, declarative systems that don't fight you.